hammerheim-game/hammerheim-rules/3-warbands/lahmia.md

 Sisters of Sigmar, Possessed, Carnival of Chaos and any hero that uses prays.
 The Beloved will keep the same cost, profile, skill list, special rules and starting Experience.
-Weapons & Armor will be chosen from his Wargear list and the skill leader is lost, as if hired by his normal warband.
+Weapons & Armour will be chosen from his Wargear list and the skill leader is lost, as if hired by his normal warband.
 Special Rules:
 Devoted: the beloved is completely enraptured by the